Community Solar Program

 The Community Solar Program is powered by solar sites across the PEC service territory.
 The program gives members the opportunity to subscribe to a portion of the energy from these facilities (up to 100% of their average 12-month energy use).

-The Community Solar Program is full, but we encourage you to submit an application to be placed on the waitlist should additional units become available.
 Applications are processed on a first-come, first-served basis as units become available.
 We are unable to guarantee a timeline for processing applications.
-To submit an application, log into your SmartHub account and follow these instructions, or fill out this form.
+To submit an application, log in to your account and follow these instructions, or fill out this form.

 This program plays an important role in PEC’s energy portfolio.
 Community solar helps PEC diversify our energy mix.
 Our ability to pull from diverse and competitive sources allows us to offer affordable rates to all members.